 1. Changing consumer behaviour

 Consumers are now choosing to shop more and more online, increasingly via their smartphones.
 In a recent Deloitte survey we found that in the previous three months more people had shopped online than instore across a range of non-food categories.
 Read our recent Deloitte Consumer Review for more data.

-Rising cost pressures are combining to create a perfect storm for retailers that it's forcing them to radically rethink what they need to do to remain profitable:
+Rising cost pressures are combining to create a perfect storm for retailers that is forcing them to radically rethink what they need to do to remain profitable.
+Explore more.

 How to evolve the traditional retail model